Collin County · over-assessed homes overpay year-round · next deadline May 15, 2027

 How property tax appeals work in Collin County

 Collin CAD has one of the most digitized protest systems in Texas.
-Online filing through their portal is standard — informal hearings often resolve in 10 minutes with good evidence.
+Online filing through their portal is standard, and informal hearings often resolve in 10 minutes with good evidence.

 The strongest protests include 3-7 comparable sales from the last 12 months in your immediate neighborhood, adjusted for square footage, age, and condition.
 Plano / Frisco-area assessors typically reduce values when presented with clear, recent comp data.